-RAID recovery is a very complicated type of data recovery because of the actual architecture of RAID.
+RAID recovery is a very complicated type of data recovery because of the RAID arrays complex architecture.
 The high volume of data that a typical RAID system stores also complicates the recovery process.
 Although the majority of RAID systems have a high fault tolerance, this does not mean that RAID arrays are completely foolproof.
-Our certified RAID recovery engineers specialize in restoring critical data from a variety of RAID array storage media; including RAID 0, RAID 1, and RAID 5.
+Our certified RAID recovery engineers specialize in restoring crucial data from a variety of RAID array storage media, including RAID 0, RAID 1 and RAID 5.

-It is not uncommon for someone to attempt to recover their lost data on their own.
+It is not uncommon for someone to attempt to recover lost data on their own.
 In rare cases, these attempts may be successful.
 However, this is strongly discouraged in situations involving a damaged RAID array.
 Resolution attempts made by anyone other than a highly-trained professional engineer will most likely cause more harm than good.
-If multiple drives on your RAID have a fault, it is imperative to obtain professional data recovery assistance.
-During the RAID rebuilding process, a single mistake could lead to total data loss or it could cause the data to be entirely unrecoverable.
-If you are unable to access the data that is stored on a RAID, or the RAID status is currently degraded, then DO NOT attempt any further operations without professional assistance.
-You will most likely lose the data permanently if you do not have the proper skills, tools and experience!
+If multiple drives on your RAID have faults, it is imperative to obtain professional data recovery assistance.
+During the RAID rebuilding process, a single mistake could lead to total data loss or cause the data to be entirely unrecoverable.
+If you are unable to access the data that is stored on a RAID, or the RAID status is currently degraded, do not attempt further operations without professional assistance.
+You most likely will lose the data permanently if you do not have the proper skills, tools and experience.

 Why Choose DataRecoup for my RAID Recovery?